pviscone/cmgrdf-cli/README.md

 NB: there's a bug in the 2.5.0 version of `correctionlib`, which is the latest available in `conda`.
 After setting up the code, you should push [this fix](https://github.com/cms-nanoAOD/correctionlib/commit/fa17477cc87752aba621ae9e97fcd843ba2ba5c9), specifically the changes in `src/correctionlib/binding.py`

+NB: `CMSJMECalculators` is currently not working with `conda`.
+The developers are following up on this.

 ```bash
 git clone --recursive https://:@gitlab.cern.ch:8443/cms-new-cmgtools/cmgrdf-prototype.git # or ssh://git@gitlab.cern.ch:7999/cms-new-cmgtools/cmgrdf-prototype.git
 cd cmgrdf-prototype